LoesBijman/agent_based_modeling/README.md

 # Evaluating the Impact of Environmental Familiarity and Intervention Strategies on Crowd Evacuation Dynamics in Emergency Situations
 ### _Agent-Based Modelling Course 2024 | MSc Computational Science (UvA/VU)_

-This study uses agent-based modelling to investigate how environmental familiarity (knowledge of exits) and intervention strategies (such as disaster announcement, guides and exit signage) affect crowd dynamics during emergency evacuations.
-The model build in this Github repository seeks to answer the following research question: _How do varying levels of environmental familiarity and the implementation of intervention strategies influence the speed of crowd evacuations in public spaces under an emergency situation?_ Through computational modeling and simulations, this research aims to provide insights that inform the design of more effective evacuation protocols tailored to diverse environmental and social contexts.
+This study uses agent-based modeling to investigate how environmental familiarity (knowledge of exits) and intervention strategies (such as disaster announcement, guides and exit signage) affect crowd dynamics during emergency evacuations.
+The model developed in this Github repository seeks to answer the following research question: _How do varying levels of environmental familiarity and the implementation of intervention strategies influence the speed of crowd evacuations in public spaces under an emergency situation?_ To explore this research question, a computational social force model was implemented.
+Through simulations of this model, this study aims to provide insights that inform the design of more effective evacuation protocols tailored to diverse environmental and social contexts.

 ### Prerequisites
 The following Python packages are needed to run the model: